After its birth in 2009, Bitcoin ruled the cryptocurrency space as the only digital asset on the market.

 When you are done, transfer your crypto from the first exchange to the altcoin exchange service.

-We recommend copy-pasting your wallet address or scanning the QR code of your wallet (when you are on mobile) when transferring your crypto.
+Copy-pasting your wallet address or scanning the QR code of your wallet (when you are on mobile) is recommended when transferring your crypto.

 Be sure to double and triple-check your wallet address before sending your coins to ensure that everything is correct.